-[NOGRR154: Replace Section 7.1.2 above with the following upon system implementation of NPRR755:]
+[NOGRR154 and NOGRR177: Replace applicable portions of Section 7.1.2 above with the following upon system implementation of NPRR755 or NPRR857:]

 7.1.2 WAN Participant Responsibilities

 - (1) WAN Participant responsibilities include the following: - (a) A prospective WAN Participant is required to complete a WAN application, signed by the WAN Participant's Authorized Representative, and sign the ERCOT Private WAN Agreement, which governs installation, operation, and maintenance of the WAN hardware.
 Appropriate WAN documents can be obtained by contacting ERCOT.
 The WAN application shall include the following information at a minimum: - (i) WAN circuit termination location and requested functionality specifications; - (ii) WAN Participant's primary and backup contacts for WAN facilities management and services;